jimishol/Nash-equilibria-by-maxima-CAS/README.md

 Edit and execute the file <b>Nash_create_data.wxm</b>

-Line 60 for the players and their actions and line 65 for the possible assumptions.
+Line 60 for the possible assumptions and line 65 for the players and their actions.

 The execution will create <span lang="en-US"><b>NashData.csv</b> </span><span lang="en-US">file
 with random, 1 digit, rewards.</span>